slateci/utah-bosco/README.md

 ## How to Configure

-There is a complete repository of bosco files elgible to be override including scripts and configs.
+There is a complete repository of bosco files elgible to be overriden including scripts and configs.
 You can copy new overrides from there.

 https://github.com/slateci/bosco-override-template